egwaborehis/IT-Support-Home-Lab/06-Windows-Services-System-Management/test-06-windows-services-system-management.md

 I investigated the Print Spooler service, checked its configuration, performed a controlled stop and restart, confirmed that it returned to the Running state, and investigated its recovery settings.

-Although this was a controlled lab test rather than a real printer fault, the process reflects a genuine help desk troubleshooting technique.
+Although this was a controlled lab test rather than a real printer fault, I think this process reflects a genuine help desk troubleshooting technique.

 The main lesson was that restarting a service should not be treated as the final solution by itself.
 The technician should understand what the service does, make a controlled change, and then verify whether the original user problem has actually been resolved.